tolicodes/articles/DevOps Message Broker.md

 **OK.
 Here is where it gets interesting!!!**
 Why document...when this service can become THE source of truth for messaging!

 All we have to do is make a little tweak on top of SNS/SQS...by adding a Broker.
 Usually in SNS posts a specific topic like `image_processing_done` and any service can subscribe to it.
-But then every service
+But then every service that subsribes to it needs to know the name of the topic.
+What if I create a service which doesn't really care where the image comes from?
+Perhaps we want to arbitrar
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMDA1MTMzOSwxNzQ3MDI1OTMwLC03ND
+eyJoaXN0b3J5IjpbLTEzNTQ3NTk1OTcsMTc0NzAyNTkzMCwtNz
-kzODUxMDEsMTUzNjkzMTgzN119
+Q5Mzg1MTAxLDE1MzY5MzE4MzddfQ==
 -->